 - CREATING A MORNING OR EVENING ROUTINE.
 Everybody is going to have their own morning routine that works for them.
 An example of a routine that has worked for me is to start with a morning stretching routine followed by a short walk and meditation and after that grab a cup of coffee and get your day started.

 - USE TIMEBOXING TECHNIQUES.
-Some people call this Pomodoro Technique.
-What it is, is you set your timer for 25 minutes and start to work focusing on one task for 25 minutes.
-After those 25 minutes, you take a five-minute break.
-After the five minutes, you get back to work and do another 25-minute cycle.
+One of the more popular techniques is Pomodoro.
+Set your timer for 25 minutes and start to work focusing on one task .
+After 25 minutes, take a five-minute break.
+After the break, do another 25-minute cycle.

 - BREAK YOUR PROJECTS INTO SMALL PIECES.
 Sometimes when we’re stuck and we’re not sure what to do next, it doesn’t exactly matter what we do next as long as we do something.
-So if you are undecided about what the next, highest priority thing is, pick something and start on it and just commit to working on it for that 25 minutes.
+So if you are undecided about what the next, pick something and just start doing it.
+Commit to working on it for that 25 minutes.
 You can always change your mind after the 25 minutes.
 But it’s better to start and do something than to sit and be undecided for a longer period of time.

 - EXPERIMENT WITH A WIDE VARIETY OF TOOLS.
 There are lots of great tools you can use like RescueTime, Wunderlist, Toodledo.